ananthb/jughead/exampleSite/content/posts/post-7.md

 ---
 title: "How to test dark mode?"
-summary: "Here is how you can setup dark mode for Ink and test on various OS like iOS, Android, macOS and Windows 10."
+summary: "Here is how you can setup dark mode for Ink and test on OSes like iOS, Android, macOS and Windows 10."
 date: 2018-03-18T12:13:38+05:30
 tldr: "Wubba lubba dub dub"
 ---

-You can set dark mode as default by setting `params.mode` to `dark` in `config.toml` or set it to `auto` which will detect based on your OS and switch to dark mode.
-For more details [refer documentation](https://github.com/knadh/hugo-ink#configuration)
+The theme will detect your device's colour preferences and switch to dark mode.

 Here is how you can switch based on your OS